thecristen/dotcom/README.md

 summary at the end, so pay attention to the output while they're running to make sure everything passes.

+### Dialyzer

+Dialyzer is a static analysis tool which looks at type information.
+We use it verify our type specifcations and make sure we're calling functions properly.

+* `mix dialyzer.plt` — builds the Persistent Lookup Table that Dialyzer needs.
+You should only need to run this once for a given Elixir/OTP version.
+* `mix dialyzer` — Runs the actual type checks.

+Currently, there are some spurious "The variable _ can never match ..." errors that can be ignored.
+`mix dialyzer | grep -v "variable _ can never match"` is one way to ignore them.

 ### Other helpful test scripts

 All run from the main folder: